dwhiffing/fury/content/aar/mf/mf3_aj/body.md

 I'll lose most of a day.
 Should I try an ASM strike first?
 The Russians have great ASM defences.
 Although an SSN would be awesome for zooming into Tripoli, the scenario is much better balanced with the SSK.
-An excellent way to inflict some decision-making agony on the player\!
+An excellent way to inflict some decision-making agony on the player!

 So once again, this is a really good one, with lots to do, good operational tension, and enough surprises and uncertainty to keep the